 This sleep aid is a dynamic and versatile antioxidant that can protect your body and brain.

 The naturally occurring hormone affects our circadian rhythm and cell protection.
 As we age, our bodies may begin developing less melatonin.

 It is highly beneficial to maintain our melatonin levels throughout our lives because it protects our cognitive wellbeing.
 It can also improve bodily response to inflammation and stress.

 There is a wide range of factors that can cause sleep difficulties.
 Lifestyle, environment, work shifts, hormonal changes, sleep disorders, and predisposed health conditions are just a few factors that can impact sleep quality.

 Constantly changing schedules can impact your circadian rhythm and affect your perception of day and night.
+Follow good sleep habits by keeping a regular sleep schedule.
 Establishing a daily routine can help improve melatonin production levels.
 It can take time for your body to adjust to a new schedule because melatonin levels increase when in dark conditions.